Thomas, Herbert P.

 Location on 25 June 1876: Fort Abraham Lincoln

 A Miner from the Valleys of South Wales

 - Herbert Thomas, who claimed to be a 32-year-old miner from South Wales, was enlisted in the U.S. Army in Pittsburgh, Pennsylvania on 5 May 1873 by Lt Randolph Norwood.
-He had blue eyes, light hair, a fair complexion, and was 5′ 6 1/4″ tall.
+He had blue eyes, light hair, a fair complexion, and stood 5′ 6 1/4″ tall.
 After passing through the St Louis Depot he was transferred to the General Mounted Recruiting Service; assigned to the 7th Cavalry and joined Company L at Fort Snelling on 3 June.
 Was with both the 1873 and 1874 Northern Boundary Commission escorts under the overall command of Major Marcus Reno.

 - Thomas was one of the 57 enlisted men left behind at Fort Lincoln on 17 May 1876 while still on extra duty with the Quarter Master Department and consequently did not participate in the Battle of the Little Bighorn.
 He was discharged at the fort on 5 May 1878, “a private of excellent character.”